 Sometimes it can be difficult to get the kids to cooperate with the routine I set out.
 It took me a long time to put this together, but once I did, our whole morning (and evening) routine changed.

 The one thing that’s really important for a successful school morning run is making sure your child gets enough sleep the night before.

 If Your Kids Are Older – Delegate Tasks

 Parents generally undertake the majority of the work for their children when they are young, and they sometimes continue to do so as they grow older.
 A new school year is an excellent opportunity to assess your child’s abilities and introduce new tasks to their morning routine.

-Begin practising throughout the summer or on weekends.
+Begin practising throughout the lazy days of summer or on weekends.
 It’s possible that teaching new skills on a frantic school morning will be ineffective.

 Give Kids an Incentive